rmctr/SpeedSaver/README.md

 After install, it is highly recommended to remove the contents of /data/dalvik-cache, reboot, and run "pm compile -a -f -m everything-profile" in the terminal.

 ## Authors 🤓
 The module is developed by Noah Y. and Xaiphon, and it includes code by Draco (tytydraco) called KTweak under the BSD 2-Clause "Simplified" license, for which we thank him.
-We also thank DethByte64 for inspiring the way of setting processes' mice levels.
+We also thank DethByte64 for inspiring the way of setting processes' nice levels.

 ## Support 🆘
 Open a [discussion](https://github.com/rmctr/SpeedSaver/discussions) or send an email to noahy@riseup.net.